blimJS/Samsung-development-guide/README.md

 3. __platform__ - Very security-sensitive. not permitted to Samsung Smart TV

+These privileges will be used when configuring the app on the config.xml file.

 #####Tizen Device API Privileges

 > Privileges which are not in this table are not used in Samsung Tizen Smart TV.